 As we drove and enjoyed the wind on our faces, I could smell smoke from people burning leaf piles in their yards.
 Nostalgically, I commented on the smell that was impossible to miss.
 "Oh, that smell reminds me of campfires and Smore's!"

 She looked at me wide-eyed, speaking to me before her voice even gave sound.
 Sadly, she recalled: "it reminds me of when we lived in an abandoned house that burned down."

 I was slapped out of Pollyanna-land, and into the painful reality that so many of our girls live in.
 Our frame of reference and perspective shape everything.
 Our senses don't forget.
-I am constantly reminding myself that behavior always performs a function; that there is a reason our girls act and react in the way that they do.
-I try to remember this so that grace can flow more easily from my reactions.
+I am constantly reminding myself that behavior always performs a function--that there is a reason our girls act and react the way they do.
+I try to remember this so grace can flow more easily from my reactions.
 Sometimes keeping up with their "whys" can be exhausting and sometimes it can be downright confusing.
 But, I have come to realize, that the way I react and my frame of reference for life is just as confusing for them.
 If I can step out of my ego-centric view of the world long enough, I might just be able to see it "their way" and react with empathy and understanding.